Guardiome/genome_app_template/README.md

 <br>

 #### Tips
+* `REGION`s must be for GRCH38.
 * Use the plus strand for variants.
-  * [This variant is on the minus strand](https://www.snpedia.com/index.php/Rs1051730), so you would use its complement, `G|G` (the genotype on the plus strand).
+  * [This variant is on the minus strand](https://www.snpedia.com/index.php/Rs1051730), so you would use its complement, `G|G` (the genotype on the plus strand) to look for normal smoker behavior.
-* `REGION`s must be for GRCH38.

 <br>